lijumjose/VIPMP/src/pages/docs/customer_account/linked_membership.md

 - Enable a linked membership owner to:
   - Accept the terms (Standard/Consortium) within the Admin Console.
   - Generate an authorization code to add a linked member and share the details with the member.
-- Facilitate a VIP member to become an affiliate.
+- Facilitate a VIP MP member to become an affiliate.
 - Enroll in a linked membership by entering an authorization code provided by a linked membership owner.
 - Notify the linked membership owner and member of different events that are part of the linked membership lifecycle, such as initiating a  linked member ownership, enrolling a member, and  creating an authorization code.